Frequently Asked Questions

 I have been asked to represent a student facing student conduct review.
 How do I establish this with the university?

-Attorneys may serve as advisors during the student conduct process.
-However, they may not speak on behalf of the student and are restricted from any participation in the proceedings.
-If a student would like to have an attorney serve as their advisor, they must contact the Office of Community Standards to make them aware of this in advance of the meeting.
+Attorneys may serve as advisors/support persons during the student conduct process.
+However, they may not speak on behalf of the student, represent the student, and are restricted from any participation in the proceedings.
+If a student would like to have an attorney serve as their advisor/support person, they must contact the Office of Community Standards to make them aware of this in advance of the meeting.
 Students are expected to represent themselves in all student conduct matters, whether or not they are also facing other proceedings related to the same conduct.
-Should the actions of an advisor become disruptive, they will be asked to remove yourself from the room.
+Should the actions of an advisor become disruptive, they will be asked to remove themselves from the room.
 In addition, the Office of Community Standards will communicate directly with the student at all times, and not through any third party.

 My client is charged with a crime off-campus.
 Can I get the proceedings delayed until the criminal matter is resolved?